The City of Subiaco develops projects with and for young people in response to the needs and interests of our community.

 For more information, please consult the city's events calendar.
 Alternatively, call the city's youth officer on

 Subi Voice of Youth quiz night

-The SVY have recently commenced planning of the 2016 quiz night which is set to take place in August.
+The 2017 SVY quiz night is scheduled to take place in August 2017.
 Watch this space for more inforamation.